Ro5hi/studying_java/notes.md

 - The equality operator uses "=="

 While
 A while loop runs everything within its block as long as the conditional test is true.
-If the conditional test is false, the whiel loop code block won't run and execution will move down to the code immediately after the loop block.
+If the conditional test is false, the while loop code block won't run and execution will move down to the code immediately after the loop block.

 Books Used
 - Head First Java by Kathy Sierra and Bert Bates